Sasha Spilberg: Creativity

-Sasha Spilberg is a pseudonym, which Balkovsakaya took by agreement with her parents.
+Sasha Spilberg is a pseudonym, which Balkovskaya took by agreement with her parents.
 They gave her complete freedom online with the condition that no one would recognize her real surname.
 This was told by her father in an interview with Kommersant.

 Sasha made her debut on television as a TV presenter in 2015.
 In the author's show "Spilberg Vlog" on the RU.TV channel, the pilot show aired 24 episodes of the three-minute show, which talked about interesting trends on the Internet.
 In September 2015, together with Pasha Mikus participated in a campaign for KitKat.
 In the same year, the girl was on the cover of the November issue of Elle Girl magazine for the first time and gave an interview about life and work as a video blogger.

 In 2016, the video blogger was included in the Top 10 most influential girl bloggers on YouTube, at the same time Spilberg made her debut in the film of Bazelevs studio (produced by Timur Bekmambetov) - Vzlomat Blogerov (directed by Maxim Sveshnikov), also starring popular bloggers EeOneGuy, Maryana Ro and others.

 In April 2017, Russian Culture Minister Vladimir Medinsky gave an interview on Spilberg's blog; during the conversation, he talked about the ministry's youth-oriented projects - the films Bolshoi and Time of the Firsts, the websites Culture.RF and History.RF.

 On May 22, 2017, at the invitation of Sergey Neverov, Deputy Chairman of the State Duma and Secretary of the United Russia General Council, Spilberg took part in a parliamentary hearing on youth policy.
 The blogger's speech in the State Duma touched on the topic of establishing a dialog between the state and the younger generation; the girl told why video bloggers are so popular and urged parliamentarians to be more open, she also gave a personal assessment of Ruslan Sokolovsky's trial over use of the AR game Pokémon Go in the church.
 Her speech resonated in society and was widely discussed in the media.
 The blogger's speech in parliament had no precedents before, either in Russia or abroad.

 In the same year, with other video bloggers, Spilberg again appeared on the cover of the January issue of Elle Girl (in total, Sasha appeared four times on the cover).
 In the fall, Spilberg was invited as a model to the Dolce & Gabbana fall-winter season show.

 In May 2019, the number of views on Sasha Spilberg's channel (SaySasha) reached 1 billion.
 She became the first Russian female blogger with such number of views reached on YouTube.

 The year 2020 for Spilberg was marked by several major projects at once: the newspaper Kultura announced the start of filming of the youth series Rummate with Anfisa Chernykh, Mikhail Politsymako and Sasha Spilberg, in the summer of the same year she was invited to TNT, to the show Dom-2, as a new presenter.